 The UPDATE exchange sequence requires UPDATE packets sent to be delivered reliably.
 The UPDATE packet transmitted contains a sequence number that is acknowledged by a receipt of an ACK packet.
 If the UPDATE or the ACK packet is lost on the network, the UPDATE packet will be retransmitted.

-Figure 6 illustrates the situation where there is heavy packet loss on a network.
+This example will assume there is heavy packet loss on a network.

 Router A Router B